christickner/smeedish/readme.md

 2. **Multi-Word Input**: For text containing two or more words, follow these standard encryption rules:
    - **Remove Non-Lowercase Letters**: Filter the input text to keep only lowercase letters (a-z).
    - **Strip Whitespace**: Remove all but one whitespace between words.
-   - **Random Character Insertion**: Introduce random characters into the text at predetermined intervals to increase complexity.
+   - **Random Character Insertion**: Introduce random characters into the text at random intervals to increase complexity.
+These characters do not replace any letters and do not shift the position of the existing letters; they are simply added to confuse potential decoders.
-   - **Transform the Text**: Apply specific transformation rules to the text.
-This can include:
-     - Replacing certain letters with symbols.
-     - Shifting positions of letters.
-   - **Output the Cipher Text**: The resulting string is your encrypted text, or "smeedish".
+   - **Output the Cipher Text**: The resulting string is your encrypted text, or the original text in "smeedish".

 ### Example of the Encryption Process: